My Visa Jobs

 Working on Campus

-All international students are allowed to work on campus.
+All international students enrolled in degree programs are allowed to work on campus.
 However, you need authorization from the Office of International Affairs.
 Hourly limits for scholarships and assistantships are twenty (20) hours per week when school is in session.
 When school is not in session limit is forty (40) hours per week.

 Working off campus